 Retailers are required to post a sign near the point of sale, that is conspicuous to employees and customers, which states:

 If the sign is posted within six feet of point of sale and is conspicuous to both employees and customers, it must be 2 x 4 inches with 20-point boldface type.
 If the sign is posted more than six feet from point of sale, it must be 5-1/2 x 8-1/2 inches with 36-point boldface type.
-Copies of the sign are available free from the Department of Public Health.
+Copies of the sign are available free from the Department of Health and Human Services.

 Effective 8/10/18: For retailers who sell cigars individually without packaging, there is an FDA sign requirement.
 Download We Card's Sign